 - food safety practices that all food handlers must follow

-To access the guide, please visit the Safe Food Australia website.
+To access the guide visit the Safe Food Australia website.

-To further assist you in understanding the structural requirements please read the Food Act Structural Specifications.
+To further assist you in understanding the structural requirements for food premise, read the Food Premises Guidelines below.

 As part of the construction of your premises, you will also need to contact South East Water to determine if you require a grease trap or oil interceptor.
 For further information, contact South East Water on 131 867 or visit the South East Water website.